 Like most Marvel films, this contains a post-credits scene.
 Don’t miss it!

 The whole film wasn’t boring from start to finish.
 I was entertained throughout the whole thing.

 Boring: I couldn’t find anything wrong in this particular picture.
 I’m giving it an Extra Point for James Gunn on making a flawless film.

 In my opinion, Guardians Of The Galaxy is one of my favorite Marvel movies of all time next to Logan, Deadpool, Spider-Man 2, Avengers & X2: X-Men United.

-So what are you waiting for, get off your gluteus maximus, introduce the Guardians to a friend who haven’t seen it & don’t forget to buy the video game focusing on the Guaridans Of The Galaxy by TellTale Games if you’re prepping up for the upcoming sequel.
+So what are you waiting for, get off your gluteus maximus and introduce the Guardians to a friend who haven’t seen it & don’t forget to buy the video game focusing on the Guaridans Of The Galaxy by TellTale Games if you’re prepping up for the upcoming sequel.